 The lady in the black dress

 Dancing alone in a downtown Austin tavern with my empty Black Velvet whiskey bottle in my hands.
 Playing alone in the bone yard of long and shattered days.
-Hope dead and buried, my heart tempted the devil and she came.
+Hope gone and buried, my dead and sleeping heart tempted the devil and she came.

 Pretty lady with eyes of river blue, tight black dress showing tan perfect legs came to me.
 She wrapped her arms around me and she whispered.
 “Dear Johnnie, you told me in the taunts of the long night.
 You loved me, you needed me and that I was your mercy and was the place you needed to adrift into.”

 Drunk Poet looked at her.
 He saw a hurricane, free and wild.
 Never to be owned or be controlled.
-Her auburn hair down to her waist line and perfect body outlay to tempt the his weakness and will.
+Her auburn hair down to her waist line and perfect body outlay to tempt his weakness and will.
 He told her.
-“Dear Jenny, you are just an illusion my love.
-You are an inferno that need to test life and bleed your lover till he is in the abyss
+“Dear Jenny, you are just a illusion my love.
+You are a inferno that need to test life and bleed your lover till he is in the abyss

 Beautiful Jenny smiled and she whispered.
 “The unnatural feast is enough sometime.
-Angels become demons.
-Cold hands become warmer hands in the coldness of the night.
-Warm flesh near need the contact of kiss, touch and wild ride.
+Angels become demons, cold hands become warmer hands in the coldness of the night.
+Warm flesh near need the contact of the kiss, the touch and the wild ride.
 Let pretend we are lovers.
 I will tell you, I need you, I want you.
 You are my only love.
 No payment required, except my love.
-I will leave you with cherish memory.”
+I will leave you with cherish and burning memory.”

-Old Poet danced with the pretty woman in the black dress.
+Poet danced with the pretty woman in the black dress.
 He kissed her neck and lips.
 Her smell of wild flowers made him dream of love forgotten.
-He told her.
-“I do love you, I do need you my muse.
+He told her, “I do love you, I do need you my muse, my siren and I know the payment.
 You are my dancing and wild dream dear lover.”